apostrophecms/seo/README.md

 #### **QA Page**
 For question and answer pages where a single question has one or more answers (like Stack Overflow, forums, or community Q&A).

+> [!TIP]
+> The `FAQ` schema is valuable for SEO and AEO, but Google no longer shows rich search fragments from this structured data unless you are a governmental or recognized health site.

 **Required fields:**
 - Question title